neutrons/Shiver/docs/GUI/generate.md

  to `custom`
  * Select an angle integration step.
 Runs within the same step will be grouped together.
  This can reduce memory size, if several measurements were done at the same angle.
+ * The angle_pv omega is used as a default value for grouping the datafiles.
+ The value can be updated from the `Advanced Options` dialog -> `Goniometer` field.
+ When the changes are saved are immediately updated in the oncat view
+ * use_notes configuration variable is read and used on every field dropdown change.
+ The variable can be configurered from the `Configuration Settings` dialog.

 ## Data type and location